j-d0g/mistral-7b-nli/train/README.md

     *   `minimal_test.py`: A minimal config for quick testing.
     *   `distributed.py`: Example config for multi-GPU setup (check compatibility/implementation details).

+## Dataset and Data Pipeline

+This training system expects fine-tuning data in JSONL format as specified in the configuration files (see `configs/default.py`).
+The default paths are:

+- `data/finetune/train_ft.jsonl` - Training data
+- `data/finetune/dev_ft.jsonl` - Validation data

+For details on the dataset structure, data generation pipeline, and how to download pre-generated datasets, please refer to the [Data README](../data/README.md).

 ## How to Run Training

 Training is **always** initiated via the `run_training.sh` script in the project root directory.
 This script handles Docker setup and passes arguments to `train_sft.py`.